 How Educators Can Reverse the Effects of Adverse Childhood Experiences

 Too often, children struggle to meet academic standards because traumatic events impair their ability to learn and excel in school.
-As an educator, you can help these children succeed by understanding how adverse childhood experiences shape behavioral and cognitive development, and by implementing a social-emotional learning program that teaches students and teachers effective coping strategies.
+As an educator, you can help these children succeed by understanding how adverse childhood experiences shape behavioral and cognitive development, and by implementing a life skills curriculum that teaches students and teachers effective coping strategies.

 What are Adverse Childhood Experiences?